apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 Thus, we pass the option `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false` to clear the `serviceMonitorSelector` field.
 Configure this resource to fit your needs.

-For example, if you want to set service monitor selector to `prom=watching`, your helm command will looks like:
+For example, if you want to set service monitor selector to `prom=watching`, your helm command should be:

 ```bash
 helm install -n monitoring prometheus prometheus-community/kube-prometheus-stack \